pscedu/psc-wpdocs/neocortex/running-neo-batch.md

 You can save the above piece of code in a file, such as `neocortex_model.sbatch`.

-From your project code directory(same directory that has the `run.py` file), run the following command:
+From your project code directory (the same directory that has the `run.py` file), run the following command:
 ```
 sbatch neocortex_model.sbatch
 ```